 Season to Visit

 Ptarmigan Ridge has a very short season.
-Since the trail is only accessible from Artist Point, which opens late in the season and closes early in the season, the summer months are truly the only safe time to complete the trail.
+Since the trail is only accessible from Artist Point, which opens late and closes early in the season, the summer months are the only safe time to complete it.

 There will likely still be snow on the trail throughout August, so be sure to bring gaiters and spikes for a safe journey!